Best Stylish Boots for Women with Plantar Fasciitis

 Flexible Yet Stable Soles: Flexibility in the forefoot, combined with a firm midsole, allows natural movement while reducing strain on the plantar fascia.
 This balance minimises discomfort and promotes healthy walking patterns.

 Pro insight: Test flexibility by bending the sole.
-It should flex slightly at the ball of the foot but remain firm through the midsole to prevent unnecessary stress.
+It should flex slightly at the ball of the foot but remain firm through the mid-sole to prevent unnecessary stress.

 To personalise your support, consider good footwear with removable insoles.
 These can be replaced with custom orthotics tailored to your foot’s exact needs.